Rabbit advice

 Fortunately, there are vaccinations for them which although don’t prevent them 100%, do considerably lessen the chances of your rabbit getting one of these killer diseases.

-Here at The Cat and Rabbit Rescue Centre, all of our rabbits will have received both vaccinations a minimum of 2 weeks prior to bonding with another rabbit, and we ask that you make sure that your rabbit is also covered by both vaccinations at least two weeks before coming to the centre to bond.
+Here at The Cat and Rabbit Rescue Centre, all of our rabbits will have received both their vaccinations a minimum of 2 weeks prior to bonding with another rabbit, and we ask that you make sure that your rabbit is also covered by both vaccinations at least two weeks before coming to the centre to bond.
 We will require proof of these vaccinations.

 Enrichment and Toys